 terminal (+ or -) each wire goes.
 Using an Ohmmeter in the 200 Ohm (Ω) mode,

-connect the black lead to the coil’s negative terminal and connect the red lead
+touch the black lead to the coil’s negative terminal and touch the red lead

 to the coil’s positive terminal.
 The Ohmmeter will display the resistance of the

 coil’s primary winding.
 Allow a few seconds for the resistance reading to settle

 downward until it stabilizes.
 Write down the coil’s primary resistance reading

 Ohmmeter Calibration: When the Ohmmeter’s red and black leads are connected to